 A healthier lawyer is a better lawyer.
 This is something many young lawyers neglect when they first start practising.
 By developing healthy habits early on, the goal is to put lawyers in a better position to optimise their health and improve their performance.

 There are solutions to help you keep doing the extraordinary work you do as a lawyer while looking after your health.
 With the right method and blueprint, you can have it all – a thriving career in law and outstanding health.

 What to Expect in a Lawyer Wellness Workshop

 As a law firm wellness coach, some of the healthy habits included in my workshops, seminars, and coaching programme are:

 - Mindfulness, breathwork and mindset

 - Awareness of the environment (light, air, water, indoors vs outdoors)

 By teaching breathwork, meditation, and other flexible tools, these workshops are designed to teach you methods to relax, stay mindful, and disconnect from work when needed.
-They are flexible and quick tools that fit easily in your busy schedule.
+They are flexible and quick tools that fit easily into your busy schedule.

 Contact a Lawyer Wellness Coach

 Always remember that it’s okay to ask for help.
 It does not make you less qualified to practice the law.
 Instead, it reflects your self-sincerity and inner strength.
 These programs are designed to be flexible and “meet you where you are.”
 If you’d like to know more about my VIP individual coaching or firm-wide workshops and events, check here.
 You can also subscribe to my life optimisation newsletter so you never miss an opportunity to improve your quality of life!
-If you would like to reach me directly, and find out how a lawyer wellness coach can help you with your specific challenges, you can contact me online to set up a consultation.
+If you would like to reach me directly and find out how a lawyer wellness coach can help you with your specific challenges, you can contact me online to set up a consultation.